Progestins such as drospirenone, levonorgestrel, or medroxyprogesterone are not progesterone.

-There are only two ways to get real, natural progesterone:
+The only way to get real, natural progesterone is to:

 - Make it yourself.
-For details, please see Road Map to Progesterone and my book Period Repair Manual.
+Read Roadmap to progesterone and Period Repair Manual.